eliz-amst/my_ls/README.md

 Submit files	Makefile - *.c - *.h

 Description
 Write a programm called my_ls.
-Following the specifications of this man page.
+Following the specifications of this page.

 SPECIFICATIONS
 NAME